okp4/nemeton-leaderboard/README.md

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg?style=for-the-badge)](https://github.com/okp4/.github/blob/main/CODE_OF_CONDUCT.md)
 [![License](https://img.shields.io/badge/License-BSD_3--Clause-blue.svg?style=for-the-badge)](https://opensource.org/licenses/BSD-3-Clause)

-> 🧙 Leaderboard service repository for the [Nemeton program][https://nemeton.okp4.network] - the [OKP4](https://okp4.network/) incentivized testnet program.
+> 🧙 Leaderboard service repository for the [Nemeton program][Nemeton] - the [OKP4](OKP4) incentivized testnet program.

 ## Purpose

-Here you'll find the source code of the leaderboard service for the [OKP4 Nemeton program][https://nemeton.okp4.network] - the [OKP4] incentivized testnet program that has started on November 2, 2022.
+Here you'll find the source code of the leaderboard service for the [OKP4 Nemeton program](Nemeton) - the [OKP4](OKP4) incentivized testnet program that has started on November 2, 2022.

 The service is in charge to count the points of each druids and expose them to the [web interface](https://github.com/okp4/nemeton-web).